dansomrob/dansomrob.github.io/hidden.md

 >Some ten years ago, I found myself in an after-dinner conversation, lubricated by wine, with an American who had been educated at an Ivy League college and was then teaching in Europe.
 As our conversation drifted toward matters of life, marriage and children, I was initially surprised by his statement that whoever he had married, the outcome in terms of where they lived, what type of house they owned, what kind of holidays and entertainment they would enjoy, and even what colleges their children would attend would be practically the same.
 His reasoning was as follows: “**When I went to [Ivy League institution], I knew that I would marry a woman I met there.
 Women also knew the same thing.
 We all knew that our pool of desirable marriage candidates would never be as vast again.
 And then whomever I married would be a specimen of the same genre: They were all well-educated, smart women who came from the same social class, read the same novels and newspapers, dressed the same, had the same preferences about restaurants, hiking, places to live, cars to drive and people to see, as well about how to take care of the kids and what schools they should attend.
 It really made almost no difference socially whom among them I married.**” Article by [Branko Milanovic](https://quillette.com/2019/10/18/rich-like-me-how-assortative-mating-is-driving-income-inequality/)

-### The Immediate Future: Summer Term

-There are some positive things that have happened to build one so far.
-I enjoy playing lacrosse and jitsu, improving both is important.

-#### Jitsu

-The role of president for jitsu is great.
-I want to be the best president for quite a few years.

-> *ometimes you do have to fight.
-Where that’s true, you should fight and win.
-There is no middle ground: either don’t throw any punches, or strike hard and end it quickly.* Thiel

-#### Lacrosse

-There is lots of popular chit-chat about habits that are good for you (gym, etc.).
-However more fundamental is changing your personality.

-During the first term of lacrosse, the captain (Ash) told us about how he started lacrosse at university.
-He described how about halfway through the term he went from it being a chore to go to training to being excited to go.
-I believe that he changed to include lacrosse as part of his personality.

-This is when peer pressure can actually be positive.
-I have felt this multiple times so far.
-There have been multiple times where I don't really want to go to training but I end up going due to peer pressure I've put myself under.
-By telling friends and family that I was playing lacrosse, deciding no to go was a failure.
-And I didn't to be seen failing.
-Therefore I always ended up going.

-I also always enjoyed the training sessions - and often could feel myself improving.
-However getting to the session was difficult.
-I want to begin going to S&C on Fridays and Sports Nights on Wednesdays and get further into the sport.

 ### Lemmings

 > Elite students climb confidently until they reach a level of competition sufficiently intense to beat their dreams out of them.
 Higher education is the place where people who had big plans in high school get stuck in **fierce rivalries with equally smart peers over conventional careers** like management consulting and investment banking.